ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

     dev = NumberGenDev(port="COM1", debug=True)
     print(dev.read_sine_wave())
     print('done')
 ```

-##### Some comments:
+### Comments:

 When we create an instance of this device class, we begin communication with the device.
 Other methods (typically with names starting with `read_` or `write_`) handle sending data back and forth to the device.

 In this case, we defined a method `read_rand_num` that returns a number.
-Because we are not actually connecting to a device we just return a value from a random number generator from numpy.
-This function is referenced in the hardware plugin section below code.
+Because we are not actually connecting to a device, we just return a value from a random number generator from NumPy.
+This function is referenced in the hardware plugin section below.

-We also define a `write_amp` function that `takes` a value as an input and (in practice would write it to the the device).
+We also define a `write_amp` function that takes a value as input and (in practice) would write it to the device.

-In the case where you would like to connect to real scientific equipment and define basic functions based on its communication protocol, I would recommend the following:
+If you would like to connect to real scientific equipment and define basic functions based on its communication protocol, we recommend the following:

-- Define whichever addresses and ports you would like to use using variables defined in the module's `__init__()` method.
+- Define whichever addresses and ports you would like to use as variables in the module's `__init__()` method.
-- Then define a write function which can send messages to the device over RS232, Ethernet, via DLL or other protocol as required.
+- Then define a write function that can send messages to the device over RS232, Ethernet, via DLL, or other protocols as required.

-## The actual ScopeFoundry Hardware plug-in
+## The Actual ScopeFoundry Hardware Plug-in

-The next step is to create a subclass `ScopeFoundry.hardware.HardwareComponent` that will be added to the app.
-It defines the settings of a hardware component in the app and links them to the low level functions (typically definded in the _dev file).
+The next step is to create a subclass of `ScopeFoundry.hardware.HardwareComponent` that will be added to the app.
+It defines the settings of a hardware component in the app and links them to the low-level functions (typically defined in the `_dev` file).

 The required methods are: `setup()`, `connect()`, and `disconnect()`.

 ```python
 # number_gen_hw.py